spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_ifu.rst

 At this time it is believed that NIRSpec IFU data also have bad pixels that vary with time, though the time variation is still under study.

-An algorithm was developed to flag pixels that are  outliers when compared to their neighbors for a set of input files contained in an association.
+The basic of that the idea of the outlier detection plan for IFU data  is to look for pixels on the detector that are regularly discrepant from their neighbors, with a sharper division than could be explained by the detector PSF.
+The algorithm flags pixels that are  outliers when compared to their neighbors for a set of input files contained in an association.
 The neighbor pixel differences are the neighbors in spatial direction.
 For MIRI data ,the neighbor differences are found to the left and right of every science pixel.
 While for NIRSpec data neighbor differences are found  between the pixels above and below every science pixel.
 The pixel differences for each input model